Are you a high school student who wants to develop in-depth, real world skills in quantum computing? This first-of-its kind course is for you!

 Thanks to our sponsor IBM Quantum, we

-for students with financial need or from underrepresented backgrounds
+for students with financial need or from traditionally underrepresented backgrounds in STEM.

 The only prerequisite is that students have taken a geometry class.
 No prior STEM experience or quantum knowledge is required or expected